Green Ribbon Schools

 - Are you developing and utilizing outdoor classrooms in your school?

 If the answer is, “YES”, then you should apply for the 2021 Green Ribbon Schools award.
 ED-GRS recognizes schools taking a comprehensive approach to greening their school, incorporating environmental learning with improving environmental and health impacts.

 Public and private schools may apply!

 You can find additional resources and webinars on Green Strides to support your efforts and those of the other schools with which you work.
 We particularly encourage you to consult the Green Strides Webinar Series, with offerings weekly.
-Be sure to stay up to date with all the latest in green schools news, resources and opportunities with our newsletter, signing up here.
+Be sure to stay up to date by signing up for the latest in green schools news, resources and opportunities with the USDE’s Green Ribbon Schools newsletter.